-Combining LED bulbs with solar collectors and efficient batteries solves some of these problems, making solar-powered LED outdoor lighting even more accessible the masses, at a lower cost in more-attractive fixtures, too.
+Solar-powered lighting, therefore, has amazing potential to meet our lighting needs without reliance on dirty, limited energies like oil and coal.
+Combining LED bulbs with solar collectors and efficient batteries solves some of these problems, making solar-powered LED outdoor lighting even more accessible to all of us.
+Most of us are looking for ways to use less electricity and this is certainly one way.
 Some of the benefits of these new systems include:

-- Better illumination: Fluorescents produce cool, efficient light, but because their beam angle is quite wide, they send light in all directions.
+Fluorescents produce cool, efficient light, but because their beam angle is quite wide, they send light in all directions.
 LEDs on the other hand, produce directional beams of light which means less light lost.

 LEDs can produce light when and where they’re needed, which means the solar panels and batteries can decrease in size.

 LEDs require very little energy to run, so the batteries can be smaller than with any other bulbs, and will last longer, too.

 Although these are just some of the advantages to using LEDs in combination with solar-powered fixtures, it makes for a convincing case.